harryprince/renkun-ken.github.io/_posts/2014-04-08-use-pipeline-operators-in-r.md

 The magic of the pipeline operator, `|>`, in F# is nothing but a higher order function that takes two arguments: `x`, the object to be piped, and `f`, the function to take the piped object as the first argument.

-Thanks to the language design, this kind of magic is immediately implementable in R. I wrote a package called `pipeR` hosted by [GitHub](https://github.com/renkun-ken/pipeR), which is quite similar with the already existing package [`magrittr`](http://cran.r-project.org/package=magrittr).
+Thanks to the language design, this kind of magic is immediately implementable in R. I created a package called [`pipeR`](http://renkun.me/pipeR/) hosted by [GitHub](https://github.com/renkun-ken/pipeR), which is quite similar with the already existing package [`magrittr`](http://cran.r-project.org/package=magrittr).
 Both of these packages provide `%>%` operator to pipe the resulted object forward to the first argument of the next function call.
 The following code is an equivalent example of the five-step example in the beginning:

 ```r
 rnorm(10000,mean=10,sd=1) %>%